elementary-Inc/blog/_posts/2020-06-01-hera-updates-for-may-2020.md

 twitter:
 ---

 In May, we focused on quality-of-life improvements primarily across AppCenter and Files along with several smaller fixes.
-These updates have been released to users of elementary OS 5.1 throughout the month, and are available in the new OS 5.1.5 ISO from [the homepage](https://elementary.io).
+These updates have been released to users of elementary OS 5.1 throughout the month.

 ## AppCenter